civilservicelgbt/civilservicelgbt.github.io/_events/2023-11-15-civil-service-lgbt-network-social-darlington.md

 North East local organisers will be there to welcome you and chat the evening away.
 If you have any questions before the event please drop the email a little line.

 Registration for this event is not mandatory but helps the organisers to understand who will be coming.
+If the registration link is not working please email your local organisers at northeast@civilservice.lgbt

 Did you know the North East also has a Google Groups?
 This is an informal way for the Local Organisers to keep in touch with you and to keep you informed of upcoming things in your area.